What is the Texas Master Naturalist Program?

 When and where is training held?

-Training is held each spring from March to May in a 6-7 week intensive course.
-Classes are held each Tuesday (usually lasting from 8:30 or 9:00 a.m. until 4:00 p.m.) at various locations around Bell County.
-The locations are all within local driving ranges and carpooling is available.
+Training is held each spring: this year, orientation is March 20, classes begin March 27 and run through June 5.
+Classes are held on Tuesday (usually lasting from 8:30 or 9:00 a.m. until 3:30 p.m. or 4:00 p.m.) at various locations around Bell County.
+The locations are all within local easy driving distance and carpooling is available.
 The locations are subject to change each year as dictated by availability of facilities.

 How much time is involved?

-For more information about any upcoming Master Naturalist classes or to obtain associated forms, please visit the JOIN CTMN page.
+For more information about any upcoming Master Naturalist classes or to obtain associated forms, please visit the New Class page.